pradeepyadavx/blog-app-apis/README.md

-        here mysqldb is same name as image name of mysql container in step 1 change username and password accorfingly
+        here mysqldb is same name as image name of mysql container in step 1 change username and password accordingly

  Step 3: Build project
            mvn install